WizardRulez/wizardrulez.github.io/Mp4/README.md

-This Is Where You Put Your Video/Mp4
+In This Folder Is Where Your Songs/Mp4 Or Video Go You Can Just Copy And Paste Them Here